+All Trustees have access to a suite of on-line resources, in addition to face to face training opportunities.
 The training and induction provided for new Trustees will depend on their existing experience.
 Where necessary, induction will provide training in charity, educational, legal and financial matters.
 All Trustees are provided with the information needed (including policies, minutes, budgets, etc.) to undertake their role as Trustees.
-Each trustee is provided with a secure log-in to the company system for access to all policies, codes of practice and trustee meeting papers.
+Each trustee is provided with a secure log-in to the Trust's system for access to all policies, codes of practice and meeting papers.